openmm/openmm_workshops/README.md

 ## Acknowledgments

-- This workshop was prepared by Stephen Farr (University of Edinburgh, Michel research group) with support from EPSRC grant EP/W030276/1 ''Supporting the OpenMM Community-led Development of Next-Generation Condensed Matter Modelling Software'' and with help from Julien Michel (University of Edinburgh) and Will Poole (University of Southampton, Essex research group).
+This workshop was prepared by Stephen Farr (University of Edinburgh, Michel research group) with support from EPSRC grant EP/W030276/1 ''Supporting the OpenMM Community-led Development of Next-Generation Condensed Matter Modelling Software'' and with help from Julien Michel (University of Edinburgh) and Will Poole (University of Southampton, Essex research group).
+The workshop materials were further adapted and improved by João Morado (University of Edinburgh, Michel Research Group) with continued support from the same EPSRC grant.